Go to my profile

 Think Mad Max meets Moulin Rouge, with huge sound systems.
 Boomtown is an immersive set, designed for those who want to take their brain to another dimension…for a few days…whilst listening to bass.
 It’s a little city in its own world.
 There’s a job centre, an inconvenience store, police station (Boomtown Bobbies).
 And people really embrace it.
 The fancy dress is on point.
 It’s wild, it’s friendly, it’s a bucket-hatted celebration of soundsystem culture.
 Warning though, you will lose hours in the fairylight forests, but that’s ok.
 It’s what you’re there for.

-The cute one - End of the Road, Wiltshire
+Best indie and alternative festival: End of the Road, Wiltshire

 If you’re more into guitars and picnic blankets than basslines and 4am beers, then End of the Road in Wiltshire is the cul-de-sac for you.
 The music is a good mix of indie, folk and alternative.
 The people are friendly and ‘just happy to be away for the weekend’.
 And the setting is a gorgeous Victorian pleasure garden, surrounded by woodlands.
 There’s comedy, literary talks, art workshops – it’s got it all.
 Just be prepared to set an alarm for that cup of tea – the folk crowd love an early morning brew.